 Logan Needham is the Project Scientist and Project Manager for Penland Contracting, leading several stream restoration projects and supervising all staking including labor management.
 Logan is a graduate of Western Carolina University with a B.S. in Natural Resource Conservation and Management, with a concentration in Soil and Water Conservation.
 Some of his related course work was Soil Conservation, Soils and Hydrology, Forest Ecology, Hydrology, Contaminated Rivers, GIS/RIS classes, Landscape Ecology, Watershed Management, Microeconomics and NRM economics.
 He is a graduate of the Level 1 & 2 Rosgen courses.
 Logan is an enthusiastic trout fisherman and has been a popular trout fishing guide.

-Lewis Penland Jr., VP of Penland Contracting, was a participant in the Mountain Landscapes Initiative Toolbox, a document created to aid in planning issues in Western North Carolina.
+C. Lewis Penland (AKA Lewis Jr.), VP of Penland Contracting, was a participant in the Mountain Landscapes Initiative Toolbox, a document created to aid in planning issues in Western North Carolina.
 He is a former chairman of the Macon County Planning Board and helped with the Clean Water Contractor classes.
 Penland Jr. has been on the board of many local environmental and educational organizations, including the Land Trust for the Little Tennessee (now Mainspring Conservation Trust), Rabun Gap Nacoochee School and the Construction Management Program at Western Carolina University.
 He was involved in the Franklin to Fontana watershed study and consulted the Eastern Band of the Cherokee Indians on their erosion control standards.
 He is a graduate of WCU with a B.S. in Industrial Engineering and Technology, and has completed the Level 1 & 2 Rosgen courses.